julianpeeters/artisanal-pickle-maker/README.md

         case class MyRecord(x: String, y: Int)

 ##Currently supports:##
-  _Potential Use Cases_ - Are you generating Scala Classes with ASM?
-Do you have an ASMified class template?
-Then add desired and make your class whole!
+  Are you generating or modifying Scala classes with ASM or another bytecode engineering library?
+Then add an updated pickled sig and make your class whole!

   _Classes_ - The generation of Scala sigs for regular and case classes *that have value members only* (signatures will not reflect user-defined defs, i.e., this doesn't yet support classes with defs!).

   _Datatypes_ - All basic Scala datatypes (but see the note below on pickling)

-  _Scala Version_ - Reproduces a Scala 2.10.2 signature byte-for-byte.
+  _Scala Version_ - Reproduces a Scala 2.10.2 and 2.10.3 signature byte-for-byte.

 ( May serve as a signature for Scala 2.9.1 depending on how you need to use it, but be warned: some of the signature for a given class does indeed differ between versions.)

 ##In the future:##

-  _Datatypes_ - Support for collections, custom classes.
+  _Datatypes_ - Support for collections.

   _Method Members_ - Support for user defined defs(?).